Results of the 2018 Taiwanese magistrate/mayor elections: Taipei

 As the capital of Taiwan, Taipei functions as the economic and political center of Taiwan, and is currently its largest city.
 Taipei's mayoral race has been hotly contested between Kuomintang and the Democratic Progressive Party since the 1994 local election.
-This seat has notably been held by former presidents Lee Teng Hui, Chen Shui Bian, and Ma Ying-jeou.
+This seat has notably been held by former presidents Lee Teng-hui, Chen Shui-bian, and Ma Ying-jeou.
 The position has been widely speculated to be a "first-step" towards the presidential office.

-In 2014 DPP-supported independent candidate Doctor Ko Wen-je received a 57% majority of the votes over Kuomintang's Sean Lien, ending the 16-year Kuomintang administration of Taipei.
+In 2014 DPP-supported independent candidate Ko Wen-je received a 57% majority of the votes over Kuomintang's Sean Lien, ending the 16-year Kuomintang administration of Taipei.